Air Fryer Cornish Hen

 Instructions

-- In a small bowl, combine the spices, except for the salt and pepper.
+- In a small bowl, combine the onion powder, garlic powder, paprika, Rosemary, and basil.

-- Place the cornish game hen in the air fryer basket and cook for 30 minutes breast side down.
+- Place the Cornish game hen in the air fryer basket, tuck the wings underneath, and air fry for 35 minutes breast side down.
+Continue cooking until the Cornish hen reaches an internal temperature of 160°F (70°C).

-- Let the cornish hen rest for 10 minutes before slicing and serving.
+- Let the hen rest for 10 minutes before slicing and serving.